 “REAP and R4C see in this crisis an opportunity to respond in a way that benefits many.” states Helen Sarakinos, REAP Executive Director.
 “We are aiming to create maximum benefit for food-insecure neighbors who are the backbone of the food and service industry and for struggling farmers who serve our region.”

 All donations will be 100% directed toward this emergency initiative.
-The $25,000 goal will help us meet our goal of supplying resilience boxes to 100 families weekly until July.

 “The impact that this pandemic brought to our lives plus the lack of resources, started with lack of work.
 Without work we cannot get money for the food for our children and to pay rent and the bills.
 I am very grateful first with God, and with you for all the help you are giving us especially to bring the bread to our table.
 God bless you greatly.”